-Since the launch of Windows 8, we have came around many issues while using Windows Store.
-So far we’ve seen that different errors requires a different kind of treatment for the same error message.
-We’ve discussed this point in many of our previous Windows Store error fix up articles.
-Now, today we came around another error code with same message Something happened and this app couldn’t be installed.
+So far we’ve seen that different Windows Store errors require a different kind of treatment for the same error message in Windows 11/10.
+We’ve discussed this point in many of our previous Windows Store error fix-up articles.
+Now, today we came across another error code with the same message Error Code 0x80070005, Something happened and this app couldn’t be installed.

-We faced this issue while updating apps from Windows Store.
+We faced this issue while updating apps from the Windows Store.
 This looks like the error has some relativity with Windows Update.
 I have seen errors in Windows Update with such kind of an error code.
-But the Windows Update service was running perfectly on the system, on which we faced the issue.
-So in order to fix the issue, we need to try something different as basic troubleshooting steps didn’t help either.
-After doing couple of research on this error, I finally concluded that, there is something wrong with permissions for the folder in which apps are stored.
+But the Windows Update service was running perfectly on the system, in which we faced the issue.
+So to fix the issue, we need to try something different as basic troubleshooting steps didn’t help either.
+After doing a couple of research on this error, I finally concluded that there is something wrong with permissions for the folder in which apps are stored.
 Thus, this led me to the solution to this error, which is shared below.
 Please create a system restore point first before you proceed.

-1. Press Windows Key + R combination, put following in Run dialog box and hit Enter:
+1. Press Windows Key + R combination, put the following in Run dialog box and hit Enter:

 Substitute <username> with your user account name and C with system root drive.

-4. Here in this window, make sure that every user have full control.
+4. Here in this window, make sure that every user has full control.
 However, if you find any user name without full control, click Add.

-Click Apply then OK in the windows shown step 5, 4, 3.
+Click Apply and then OK.
 In this way, every user has full control regarding permissions.
-Finally, do a reboot and your issue should be fixed up.
+Finally, reboot your computer, and your issue should be fixed up.